When Will I Be Famous?

 "When Will I Be Famous?" is a song by British boy band Bros.
 Written by Nicky Graham and Tom Watkins, "When Will I Be Famous?" was released as a single in November 1987.
-The following year, it peaked at number two on the UK Singles Chart and also number 1 on the UK Dance Chart.
+The following year, it peaked at number two on the UK Singles Chart.
 The single also topped the Irish Singles Chart, and entered the top five in several other countries, as well as hitting the number one spot on the Japanese foreign chart.
 "When Will I Be Famous?" would later appear on Bros' 1988 album, Push.

 Critical reception

 Richard Lowe of Smash Hits stated that "When Will I Be Famous?" is a "second rate" song which, in his point of view, was unlikely to be a hit.
 Retrospectively, Rolling Stone ranked the song at number 72 on their list of the "75 Greatest Boy Band Songs of All Time" in 2020.
 In 2017, ShortLists Dave Fawbert listed this song at number one on his list of the "Greatest Key Changes in Music History".